GoogleCloudPlatform/professional-services/tools/hive-bigquery/README.md

 source env/bin/activate
 pip install -r prerequisites/requirements.txt
 ```
-4. [optional] Use an existing Cloud SQL instance for tracking the progress of
+4. [optional] Use an existing Cloud SQL MySQL instance for tracking the progress of
 migration or launch a new one.
 Run the below command to create an instance.
 Set the root password when the script prompts for it.
 This will output the connection name of the instance which is of use in the